Why do some people seem to make constant progress in their professional and personal lives while others repeat the same mistakes?

 Open-minded people approach everything with a deep-seated fear that they may be wrong.

-If you recognize closed-minded behavior patterns in yourself, you’re not alone.
-We’re all somewhere on the continuum between open- and closed-minded by default.
-Further complicating things, it varies by day and challenge.
+If you recognize some closed-minded behavior patterns in yourself, you’re not alone.
+We’re all somewhere along the continuum between open- and closed-minded.
+Further complicating things, it varies by day and task.